Please sign in with Google to view the map.

 About Sant Pere de les Puel·les Church

-Click on any of the 19 images to open full screen gallery player
+Click on any of the 19 images to open full screen gallery player.
+Note that viewing images is subject to our Fair Use Policy.

 Visiting Sant Pere de les Puel·les Church